 The adoption of online learning (or else Learning Management Systems) by academic institutions continues to expand around the globe (Murray, Perez, Geist & Hedrick, 2012).
 Student registration in online courses is increasing more and more, making the development in distance education a worldwide phenomenon (Murray et al., 2012).
 It is worth mentioning that the study of Koustriava and Papadopoulos (2014) found that individuals with VI have a slightly can-do attitude towards distance learning.
 E-learning can be an important opportunity for users with VI, if appropriate teaching methods and technologies are used (Kharade & Peese, 2012).
 It is essential to recognize the needs and requirements of the target population so as to create a system that lives up to their expectations (Kharade & Peese, 2012).
-Completing e-learning tasks becomes difficult for students with VI (Babu, Singh & Ganesh, 2010), as the design of e-learning courses is inaccessible to them (Armstrong, 2009).
+Completing e-learning courses is inaccessible to them (Armstrong, 2009).
 Teaching environments and e-learning materials are mainly vision-centric, including images, animation, and hence those students do not have equal opportunity to obtain tertiary skills pertinent to the marketplace (Armstrong, 2009).